Jason-3 altimeter data is part of the Copernicus programme and is used by the Copernicus Marine Environment Monitoring

-Jason-3 will ensure a continuation of the series of measurements supporting meteorology, operational oceanography and the monitoring of the sea-level trend, which is a key indicator of climate change.
+Jason-3 ensures a continuation of the series of measurements supporting meteorology, operational oceanography and the monitoring of the sea-level trend, which is a key indicator of climate change.

 - Launched: 17 January 2016, Vandenberg Air Force Base in California, on a SpaceX Falcon 9 launcher.

 - Orbit: Non-sun-synchronous low Earth orbit at 66° inclination and 1336 km altitude, optimised to eliminate tidal aliasing from sea surface height and mean sea level measurements.
 Jason-2, flies on the same orbit but at 162°

-- Measurements of ocean topography — the equivalent of surface pressure in the atmosphere — enable numerical prediction of the three-dimensional ocean, a prerequisite to the development of operational oceanography, in combination with marine meteorology.
+- Measurements of ocean topography — the equivalent of surface pressure in the atmosphere — enabling numerical prediction of the three-dimensional ocean, a prerequisite to the development of operational oceanography, in combination with marine meteorology.

 - Helping improve monthly forecasts, e.g. heatwaves or sustained heavy rainfall, and seasonal forecasts, e.g. a cold winter or a hot summer, due to the sustained influence of the ocean on the atmosphere.

 - Variations of sea level (some mm per year) in our changing climate can only be monitored on global scale by High Precision Ocean Altimetry (HPOA) observations (composed of Jason-3 and future Jason-CS data), and ocean surface topography measurements are essential to understand how the ocean stores and redistributes heat, water and carbon in the climate system.

 - Altimeter observations are a unique source of ocean surface wind speed measurements for the validation of the new very high resolution (1 to 2 km) regional Numerical Weather Prediction models, to improve short range prediction of high impact weather, such as hurricanes.